MG Windsor EV's Battery-as-a-Service (BaaS) Rental Program Explained | CarDekho.com

 -

-The carmaker is offering a lifetime warranty for the first owner, but if you sell the car, the warranty gets rolled back to 8 years or 1.6 lakh km, whichever is earlier.
+The carmaker is offering a lifetime warranty on the battery pack for the first owner, but if you sell the car, the warranty gets rolled back to 8 years or 1.6 lakh km, whichever is earlier.

 Also Read: MG Windsor EV: Test Drives, Bookings And Delivery Timelines Explained